Freedom in the World

 D. Freedom of Expression and Belief: 3 / 16

-The regime has taken steps to limit the influence of new media, blocking access to over 400,000 websites that are considered immoral or politically sensitive.
+The regime has taken steps to limit the influence of new media, blocking access to more than 400,000 websites that are considered immoral or politically sensitive.
 A 2011 law requires all blogs and websites, or anyone posting news or commentary online, to have a license from the Ministry of Information or face fines and possible closure of the website.

 Islam is the official religion, and all Saudis are required by law to be Muslims.
 The government prohibits the public practice of any religion other than Islam and restricts the religious practices of the Shiite and Sufi Muslim minority sects.
 Although the government recognizes the right of non-Muslims to worship in private, it does not always respect this right in practice.
 The building of Shiite mosques is banned.